 How Many Beetroots Should You Eat a Day To Get That Benefit?

 For you to experience the full benefits of beetroot, consuming about 5-7mmol is what’s recommended.
-One medium-size beetroot (110 g) has about 2.7 mmol of nitrate, which means that get your daily nitrates requirement, you would have to consume over two medium-sized beetroots a day.
+One medium-size beetroot (110 g) has about 2.7 mmol of nitrate, which means that to meet your daily nitrates requirement, you would have to consume over two medium-sized beetroots a day.
 [2]

 Consuming that much raw beetroot a day may be challenging to achieve for many people.
-However, drinking 600-700ml of beetroot juice could be much easier to achieve the required amount of nitrates and experience the ergogenic effects it can offer.
+However, drinking 600-700ml of beetroot juice could make it much easier to achieve the required amount of nitrates and experience the ergogenic effects it can offer.

 But if you are struggling even to drink the beetroot juice and still want the athletic performance boost, then the best thing would be to take a concentrated beetroot supplement like the one below.